0xblockbard/aptos-crowd/README.md

 - **Educational Resources**: Provide guides and support for new users navigating decentralised crowdfunding.

-By pursuing these plans, AptosCrowd aims to become a leading platform in the decentralized crowdfunding space, driving innovation and supporting a wide range of projects on Aptos.
+By pursuing these plans, AptosCrowd aims to become a leading platform in the decentralised crowdfunding space, driving innovation and supporting a wide range of projects on Aptos.

 ## Conclusion

-AptosCrowd presents a clean, user-friendly, and well-organized crowdfunding platform on the Aptos Blockchain, bringing together creators, developers, and the broader community to build projects on Aptos.
+AptosCrowd presents a clean, user-friendly, and well-organised crowdfunding platform on the Aptos Blockchain, bringing together creators, developers, and the broader community to build projects on Aptos.

 With our flexible crowdfunding models, low fees, and full transparency, we seek to empower project creators and supporters to unite, fostering a collaborative community that drives the growth and development of the Aptos ecosystem.